Key Takeaway

 It means that you can create an application with basic functions such as ride ordering and location tracking for a small amount of money to check the response.

-Once the app is popular you can later develop some extra settings, which is much more cost-effective in terms of development time.
+Once the app is popular, you can later develop some extra settings, which is much more cost-effective in terms of app development time.

 If you are asking yourself how much does it cost to create a taxi app, consider outsourcing at this stage.